ngocHung2000/aws-reporter/README.md

 ### Account Configuration

-Edit `config/accounts.json` to add your AWS accounts:
+Edit `config/accounts.json` to add your AWS accounts for cross-account access:

 ```json
 {